Reklino/angular-resizable/README.md

 ### angular-resizable.resizing

+Called repeatedly while the mouse is being moved.
+By default, only calls once every 100ms to keep CPU usage low.
+For smooth resizing, use the `rNoThrottle` attribute.
 This event is emitted during the resizing of the element with the following object as an argument:
 - `info.width` : The width of the directive at time of resize end. **Will be false if resizing vertically
 - `info.height` : The height of the directive at time of resize end. **Will be false if resizing horizontally
 - `info.id` : The id of the directive. **Will be false if there is no id set.